 ^{482.} Nevertheless, should neutralizing any competitive advantages of municipalities providing broadband service be necessary, states can adopt legislation designed to ensure fair competition between private and public providers of broadband services instead of implementing statutory bans or severe restrictions on municipal broadband.
-For example, regulations could be promulgated requiring municipal broadband projects to abide by certain rules preventing below-cost pricing funded by cross-subsidies with other municipal projects, financial reporting and transparency, fair cost imputation for use of public rights of way, and other rules designed to mitigate competitive advantages.
-For a detailed analysis of options for neutralizing any competitive advantages on municipal broadband projects, see Dingwall, supra note 456, at 98-100 (providing a detailed analysis of options for neutralizing any competitive advantages on municipal broadband projects).
+For example, regulations could be promulgated requiring municipal broadband projects to abide by certain rules preventing below-cost pricing funded by cross-subsidies with other municipal projects, financial reporting and transparency, fair cost imputation for use of public rights of options for neutralizing any competitive advantages on municipal broadband projects, see Dingwall, supra note 456, at 98-100 (providing a detailed analysis of options for neutralizing any competitive advantages on municipal broadband projects).